voi-oss/svc/README.md

 (iii) that all workers have finished successfully.
 Then it asynchronously terminates all initialized workers (`worker.Terminate`).
 Failing to terminate a worker only logs that error, termination of other workers continues.
-This phase has a deadline of 15s by default, thus workers should terminate as quick and graceful as possible.
+This phase has a deadline of 15s by default, thus workers should terminate as quickly and gracefully as possible.

 ## Worker